Information about COVID-19

 The health of our patients, visitors, employees, and physicians is our highest priority during the COVID-19 health crisis.
 We are working closely with Pennsylvania’s Department of Health (DOH) and the Centers for Disease Control (CDC) to respond to COVID-19 cases in our community, and to rule-out suspected cases.

-- If your symptoms worsen and you feel you need medical attention, contact your primary care provider or the closest emergency department for direction.
+- Have serious symptoms?
+If your symptoms worsen and you feel you need medical attention, contact your primary care provider or the closest emergency department for direction.
 If your symptoms become serious, call 911.

-- If your symptoms are respiratory in nature, and your doctor prescribes diagnostic imaging, please call 1-800-254-3258 to schedule your appointment at one of our hospitals.
+- Have symptoms and need imaging?
+If your symptoms are respiratory in nature, and your doctor prescribes diagnostic imaging, please call 1-800-254-3258 to schedule your appointment at one of our hospitals.

-- If you have postponed outpatient surgery, a mammogram or wound care services, please contact your doctor to ask about scheduling, as Crozer-Keystone is reopening many of its services.
+- Open for Procedures Testing, and Care - If you have postponed outpatient surgery, a mammogram or wound care services, please contact your doctor to ask about scheduling, as Crozer Health has reopened many of its services.

 - Visitors will be permitted access at only one building entrance and must exit from the same door so we can track arrivals and departures.
 Visitor access points are: